Overview of the First Home Savings Account (FHSA)

 1. Myth: FHSA Contributions Can Be Made Until February 2025 for the 2024 Tax Year

-Reality: Contributions to the FHSA must be made by December 31, 2024, to qualify for a tax refund for the 2024 tax year.
-Unlike RRSP contributions, which offer a grace period extending into the following year, FHSA contributions follow a strict calendar-year deadline.
+Reality: FHSA contributions must be made by December 31, 2024, to be deductible for the 2024 tax year.
+Unlike RRSPs, FHSA contributions do not have a grace period extending into the following year.

 2. Myth: Unused Contribution Room Can Be Carried Forward Indefinitely